Come see why Bethel is right where you want to be!

 - learn about financing your college dreams

 You can also attend a free financial aid session to explore options for financing your Bethel College education.
 Bethel College represents an intersection of some of the brightest, most enthusiastic, most curious people you’ll ever meet.
-We invite you to catch their spirit and enthusiasm on one of these weekends.
+We invite you to catch their spirit and enthusiasm!

 If none of these dates are convenient, schedule an individual visit.
 We’ll fit our schedule to yours!